NCAA Division I men's basketball tournament bids by school

-This is a list of NCAA Division I men's basketball tournament bids by school, and is updated through 2023.
-There are currently 68 bids possible each year (32 automatic qualifiers, 36 at-large).
+This is a list of NCAA Division I men's basketball tournament bids by school, and is updated through 2024.
+There are currently 68 bids possible each year (31 automatic qualifiers, 37 at-large).
 Schools not currently in Division I are in italics (e.g., CCNY) and some have appeared under prior names (e.g., UTEP went by Texas Western in 1966).
-Teams in bold will be participating in the 2023 NCAA Division I men's basketball tournament.
 Vacated appearances are excluded from the Bids table and noted below it.

 Bids

-As the tournament field started with only 8 teams in 1939 (all "Elite 8" by default), it was not until 1975 that all teams needed to win to advance to an alliteratively-named round (e.g., Elite 8, Sweet 16), hence some gaps may appear in the table for bids prior to 1951.